ITP-xStory/depth2web/README.md

 ## Deliverables

-On December 11, 2018, the first iteration of the Body Tracking application will be demoed.
+On December 11, 2018, the first iteration of the body2web application will be demoed.
 The goal for the demo is to have a Kinect, a realSense and a webcam connected to the application and send the computed data to a website rendering simple visualization of body data.

 ## Implementation

 _Describe the technical details about your implementation and development process._

-Body Tracking is an Electron application that connects multiple devices that can track the body on one platform.
+body2web is an Electron application that connects multiple devices that can track the body on one platform.
 This project builds upon Kinectron and for the first iteration, Intel RealSense 2.0 and PoseNet will be added to the application.
 For now, Kinectron sends data via peer.js, but there are plans to explore the use of socket.io or websocket node module as alternative options for users to send the data over to the web.

 This tool is to collect, compute and send data about the body.
 The devices in consideration for this platform are not limited to gathering information about the body.
 Rather, they have depth cameras that are capable of providing data to compute a body blob.
 The SDK of the devices themselves do not have a built in function that users can readily utilize a 3D body blob.
 This means that part of the development of the tool will also be on computing a body blob through the images / data provided by the individual cameras.
 During the development of The Flow Room, a functionality for calculating the 3D body blob has already been created and ready to be implemented on Kinectron.
 2D body blob can be calculated using PoseNet on 2D images.